awsdocs/aws-step-functions-developer-guide/doc_source/sample-map-state.md

 Browse through this example state machine to see how Step Functions controls Lambda, DynamoDB, Amazon SNS by connecting to the Amazon Resource Name \(ARN\) in the `Resource` field, and by passing `Parameters` to the service API\.

-For more information about how AWS Step Functions can control other AWS services, see [AWS Service Integrations](concepts-service-integrations.md)\.
+For more information about how AWS Step Functions can control other AWS services, see [Service Integrations with AWS Step Functions ](concepts-service-integrations.md)\.

 ```
 {
   "Comment": "An example of the Amazon States Language for reading messages from an SQS queue and iteratively processing each message.",
   "StartAt": "Read messages from SQS Queue",
   "States": {
-    "Read Messages from SQS Queue": {
+    "Read messages from SQS Queue": {
       "Type": "Task",
       "Resource": "arn:aws:states:::lambda:invoke",
       "OutputPath": "$.Payload",